DilanRocco/SeamCarving/README.md

 # Seam Carving
 [Seam carving](https://en.wikipedia.org/wiki/Seam_carving) is an algorithm for content-aware image resizing.
-This program has the ability to shrink the image.
+This program has the ability to shrink the image dimensions without having to crop or scale the foreground as harshly.

 # Features:
 Animated seam carving: